Eye Care: 4 Reasons Winter Is the Best Time to Buy Sunglasses

-Here’s why keeping your eyes safe from the sun should be at the top of your list when it's not beach season
+Stay on top of seasonal eye care!
+Here’s why keeping your eyes safe from the sun should be top priority when it's not beach season

 Sunglasses and summer go together like baseball and hot dogs.
 But sunglasses and winter?